 As mentioned above, Christ has no correction, no condemnation for this congregation.
 He praises and encourages them to keep on doing the good works they are doing.
 Their suffering is not a result of their flaws of faithlessness.
 Why then do they suffer?

 Christ continues: “The devil is about to throw some of you into prison, that you may be tested, and for ten days, you will have tribulation.”
 They are looking towards a season of heightened persecution that involves imprisonment.
-(In the Roman world, life in prison life was harsh, including torture, withholding basic needs like food and bedding; friends and family on the outside had to care for the inmates).
+(In the Roman world, life in prison was harsh, including torture, withholding basic needs like food and bedding – friends and family on the outside had to take care of the inmates).

 But Christ’s good news is that this season will be relatively short.
 “Ten more days” of hardship is not to be read literally in this apocalyptic genre; instead, it speaks of a full measure.
 Measuring what?
 Their devotion to Christ, the authenticity of their faith.
 Like Peter, Jesus tells them that this season of “testing”, this fiery trial they are about to enter, is to prove “the genuineness of (their) faith.”
 (1 Peter 1:6-7)

-Christ says the Devil will throw them in prison – but we know that Roman soldiers will execute that command.
-But the suffering does the testing of the faith – will they remain faithful to Christ during this season?
-This points back to the drama in the life of Job (chapter 1) – the devoted worshiper whom God boasted about, and whom Satan accused was not sincere in heart.
-The Father smiled and said “test him”, and the Devil had the power to take all he had, even laid sickness on him.
-But poor, worn-out Job refused to turn his back on God – although he could not understand why God could allow this.
+Christ says the Devil will throw them into prison – but we know that Roman soldiers will execute that command.
+The suffering does the testing of the faith – will they remain faithful to Christ during this season?
+This reminds us of the drama in the life of Job (chapter 1) – the devoted worshiper whom God boasted about, and whom Satan accused of not being sincere in heart.
+The Father smiled and said, “Test him”, and the Devil had the power to take all he had, even laid severe sickness upon him.
+But poor, worn-out Job refused to turn his back on God even though he could not understand why God allowed this.
 In the end, Job’s faith was honoured by God and his faithfulness rewarded (chapter 42).

-Christ is saying to the church in Smyrna, “As Job’s suffering by the hand of the devil proved his devotion to God, so the devil was granted permission to test some of you for a short season to prove the veracity of your faith”.
+Christ’s exhortation to the church in Smyrna agrees with this similar kind of testing of Job, in that as his suffering by the hand of the devil proved his devotion to God, likewise the devil was granted permission to test some in the church in Smyrna for a short season to prove the veracity of their faith.

 Promise (2:11).
-The letter ends with a promise – not just to Smyrna but “to all who hear” where this letter was circulated: “The one who overcomes will not be hurt by the second death.”
+The letter ends with a promise – not just to Smyrna but “to all who hear”, wherever this letter was circulated: “The one who overcomes will not be hurt by the second death.”
 Even though you might die and be hurt during this season of severe persecution, you will not suffer a second death – you will be spared from the Great Judgment.

 Bringing it home.

-Like the pagan world into which John wrote Revelation, our Western Christendom believes that prosperity is a sign of God’s approval of us.
-Likewise, we think that when suffering is a sign of God’s displeasure and that his blessing is removed from us.
+Like the pagan world from which John wrote Revelation, much of Western Christendom today believes that prosperity is a sign of God’s approval of us.
+Therefore suffering must be a sign of God’s displeasure – his blessing having been removed from us.
 The letter to Smyrna brings Job’s life lesson to us: that hardship is a test of our faithfulness to Christ (do I only worship Him when all goes well?), and that he rewards loyalty to the end with the Crown of Life.

 Secondly, we read that suffering will come, and we need to ready our hearts by knowing it is but for a brief moment, and our faithfulness is seen and will be rewarded by Christ.

-I pray this message helps your perspective on your own seasons of hardship and gives strength to your heart – as it was meant to do for the church in Smyrna.
+I pray that this message will help to give you perspective on your own seasons of hardship and will strengthen your heart – as it was meant to do for the church in Smyrna.

 Quick links to full THE END Revelation Series posts